RxstydnR/Aurora_classify/README.md

 The code is to make Image and label dataset as npy format.<br>
 This makes loading image dataset faster when an experiment is conducted, but not necessaery.

-As a default, a folder which has image dataset should be like the structure below.
+As a default, a folder which has image dataset should be like the structure below.<br>
+The dataset folder has each class folder, and also each of them contains the image data.

 ```bash
 SampleDataset